-Online art lessons bring kids’ favorite artists into the living room
+Online art classes bring kids’ favorite artists into the living room

 With schools closed across the country, kids are hanging inside the house more this spring than ever before.
-Coupled with recommendations to work from home, you may be scrambling to find ways to keep your kids occupied while you get your work done.
+Coupled with recommendations to work from home, you may be scrambling to find ways to keep your art kids occupied while you get your work done.
 But have no fear.
-Online art lessons are here.
+An online art class for kids is here.

-Children love the chance to express themselves, so art lessons and projects are a great way for them to have fun at home.
-There are many online resources you can turn to if you are looking for ideas.
+Children love the chance to express themselves, so art lessons for kids are a great way for them to have fun at home.
+And there are plenty of online resources you can turn to if you are looking for ideas.
 Below are a few of our favorites.

 The National Gallery of Art is currently closed because of the coronavirus pandemic.
 But their library of stellar online learning resources is still open to anyone excited to explore.